 While some travelers may choose to take their sobriety into their own hands by sneaking small bottles of liquor and mixers onto the plane, we advise against any activities that might delay your passage through security.
 Besides, why risk getting chastised by security or flight attendants when many airlines offer enough free beverage options that you can mix your own cocktails from ingredients that are readily available to you on most flights?

 Need convincing?
-Here are 14 recipes for cocktails that you can mix yourself using nothing but airplane freebies and staple liquors, beers, and wines.
+Here are 15 of the best airplane cocktails you can make on a plane.
+These creations are airplane drinks that you can mix yourself using nothing but airplane freebies and staple liquors, beers, and wines.
 Happy sipping.

 1. Bloody Mary